- 3 Years (Full time)

-DDD in National Extended Diploma/3 National Extended Certificates in Mathematics and Physics.
+DDD in National Extended Diploma/3 National Extended Certificates in Mathematics.
 We will accept a combination of BTECs and A-Levels.
 Please contact the School's Undergraduate Admissions Team for more information.

 D2, M2, M2 including Mathematics.

-35 points overall, with 16 points at higher level to include 6,5,5, with at least 5 points in Mathematics and Physics.
+16 points at higher level to include 6,5,5, with at least 5 points in Mathematics.

 AAAABB/H2H2H2H2H3H3 including Mathematics.

 AABBB overall with AB in 2 Advanced Highers (AH).
 For non-AH applicants AAAABB.
-To include Mathematics and Physics.
+To include Mathematics.

 Read more about UK and Republic of Ireland accepted qualifications or contact the Schools Undergraduate Admissions Team.

 Were committed to identifying the best possible applicants, regardless of personal circumstances or background.